accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 - Creating APIs with safety considerations
   - Functions marked as unsafe, i.e. `unsafe fn`
   - Traits marked as unsafe, i.e. `unsafe trait`
+  - When used in this role, the unsafe keyword indicates that users of the API will need to be careful.
+It's important for the creator of the API to communicate what care needs to be taken.
 - Using APIs with safety considerations
   - Unsafe blocks: `unsafe { ... }`
   - Unsafe trait implementations: `unsafe impl { ... }`
+  - When used in this role, the unsafe keyword means that the author has been careful.
+They have verified that the code is safe and is providing an assurance to others.
-- Note that the keyword "unsafe" does not automatically imply a problem.
-It implies that improper use of the code is unsafe.
+- Note that the keyword "unsafe" may have a subtly different meaning than what some people assume.
+  - In principle, the code is safe.
+  - However, improper usage is highly dangerous.
+  - And it's impossible for the compiler to verify that the usage is correct.
-- Consider opening the [unsafe keyword] documentation
+- Open the [unsafe keyword] documentation and highlight some key terms and phrases.
+Mention that we'll be explaining these terms as we go through the morning.
-  - Briefly mention (explain that we'll cover them this morning)
   - (Top of page ) "...existence of **contracts** the compiler can’t check..."
   - Undefined behavior
   - Soundness
   - "...it is now up to you to ensure soundness..."

 [unsafe keyword]: https://doc.rust-lang.org/stable/std/keyword.unsafe.html